-Our Navigation and SatNav Courses are incremental to help you individually build your knowledge and skills, progressing to the next level at your own pace.
+Our weekend Navigation and SatNav Courses are accredited and incremental, to help you individually build your knowledge and skills, progressing to the next level at your own pace.

-As they are accredited they can be used for personal development too.
-Or maybe you want to just to meet some friendly people, have some fun and improve your skills at the same time.
+Maybe you want to just to meet some friendly people, have some fun and improve your skills at the same time?

 Foundation courses are for people new to Navigation or have never been really comfortable or confident with the basics of map and compass work.
 Or, maybe you have done some low level walks and want to consolidate what you know before walking in more difficult areas.